dracory/taskstore/README.md

 })
 ```

-## Tasks
+## Task Definitions

-The task specifies a unit of work to be completed.
+The task definition specifies a unit of work to be completed.
 It can be performed immediately,
-or enqueued to the database and deferreed for asynchronious processing, ensuring your
+or enqueued to the database and deferred for asynchronous processing, ensuring your
 application remains responsive.

-Each task is uniquely identified by an alias and provides a human-readable title and description.
+Each task definition is uniquely identified by an alias and provides a human-readable title and description.

-Each task is uniquely identified by an alias that allows the task to be easily called.
+Each task definition is uniquely identified by an alias that allows the task to be easily called.
-A human-readable title and description to give the user more information on the task.
+A human-readable title and description give the user more information on the task definition.

-To define a task, implement the TaskHandlerInterface and provide a Handle method
+To define a task definition, implement the TaskHandlerInterface and provide a Handle method
 that contains the task's logic.

 Optionally, extend the TaskHandlerBase struct for additional features like parameter
 retrieval.

-Tasks can be executed directly from the command line (CLI) or as part of a background queue.
+Task definitions can be executed directly from the command line (CLI) or as part of a background task queue.

-The tasks placed in the queue will be processed at specified interval.
+The tasks placed in the task queue will be processed at a specified interval.

 ```golang
 package tasks